eddiejaoude/opensource-first-presentation/README.md

     * [ ] This also helps with Architecture and smaller classes with Single Responsibility (eg. Adding Adapters)
     * [ ] DI - good for mocking & for using in de-coupled way
     * [ ] When creating a Pull Request, CI will report back to GitHub, do NOT merge until this has gone green - more difficult to pull code out than to put them in
+        * [ ] If branched from another Pull Request dont forget to update after the previous one is merged so that it can be more concise
     * [ ] Load testing / Soak testing
     * [ ] Penetration testing
     * [ ] Test data